kontent-ai/delivery-sdk-net/README.md

   * `Count`: the total number of retrieved content items
   * `NextPageUrl`: the URL of the next page
 * A list of the requested content items

+### Content items feed response

+When retrieving an items feed, you get an instance of the `DeliverItemsFeedResponse`.
+This class represents the JSON response from the Delivery API endpoint and contains a list of requested content items.

 ### ContentItem structure